 Yesterday, we covered the mechanisms that modern browsers can use to rapidly update their release channels.
 Today, let’s look at how to figure out when an eagerly awaited fix will become available in the Canary channels.

 By way of example, consider crbug.com/977805, a nasty beast that caused some extensions to randomly be disabled and marked corrupt:

-By bisecting the builds (topic of a future post) to find where the regression was introduced, we discovered that the problem was the result of a commit with hash fa8cdc81f5 that landed back on May 20th.
+By bisecting the builds to find where the regression was introduced, we discovered that the problem was the result of a commit with hash fa8cdc81f5 that landed back on May 20th.
 This (probably security) change exposed an earlier bug in Chromium’s extension verification system such that an aborted request for a resource in an extension (say, because a page getting torn down just as a content script was getting injected) resulted in the verification logic thinking that the extension’s resource file was corrupted on disk.

 On July 12th, the area owner landed a fix with the commit hash of cad2f6468.
 But how do I know whether my browser has this fix already?
 In what version(s) did the fix get released?

 To answer these questions, we turn back to our trusted OmahaProxy.
 In the Find Releases box at the bottom, paste the full or partial hash value into the box and hit the Find Releases button:

 The system will churn for a bit and then return the following page: